 When it comes to competition, it makes sense to take a long, hard look at who your competition actually and truly is.
-For example, just because someone works in the same neighbourhood as you, and maybe even goes to the same listings presentations as you, it doesn’t necessarily mean that they’re your direct competition every single time.
+For example, just because someone works in the same neighborhood as you, and maybe even goes to the same listings presentations as you, it doesn’t necessarily mean that they’re your direct competition every single time.

 If you both went to the same listing presentation, the seller is going to lean towards one of you for many different reasons:

-- They liked their personality better.
+- They connected with their personality better.

 - They liked their pitch better.